 - Prevent weeds – a liner can make it more difficult for weeds to grow up from the soil below your raised bed.
 This is especially true if the soil in your raised bed is shallow.

-Build from Stone
+Build From Stone

 If you have not built your raised garden bed yet, then you have the option of building from stone.
-Stone is much heavier than wood, and it will be more work to build the raised garden bed out of stone.
+Stone is much heavier than wood, and it will be more work to build a raised garden bed out of stone.

 However, once constructed, a stone raised garden bed can last for decades upon decades.
 You won’t need to stain it or seal it, and you won’t need to worry about protecting it from water, soil, or insects.